MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2023

+- Tensor Programs IVb: Adaptive Optimization in the Infinite-Width Limit. [[paper]](https://arxiv.org/abs/2308.01814)
+  - Greg Yang, Etai Littwin.
+  - Key Word: Tensor Programs.
+  - <details><summary>Digest</summary> The paper explores the behavior of wide neural networks trained with adaptive optimizers like Adam beyond stochastic gradient descent (SGD).
+It reveals that the dichotomy between feature learning and kernel behaviors, observed in SGD, also applies to Adam with a nonlinear notion of "kernel."
+The study derives the "neural tangent" and "maximal update" limits for any architecture.
+The paper introduces a new Tensor Program language, NEXORT, to express how adaptive optimizers process gradients into updates, and utilizes bra-ket notation to simplify expressions and calculations in Tensor Programs.
+The work provides a comprehensive summary and generalization of previous results in the Tensor Programs series of papers.

 - The NTK approximation is valid for longer than you think. [[paper]](https://arxiv.org/abs/2305.13141)
   - Enric Boix-Adsera, Etai Littwin.
   - Key Word: Neural Tangent Kernel Approximation.